-Subject to Early Redemption, the Applicable Contingent Coupon Rate is:
+Subject to Early Redemption, if a Coupon Barrier Event does not occur, we will pay contingent coupons at the Applicable Contingent Coupon Rate is:

-7.00% per annum from and including the Settlement Date to but excluding January 31, 2022 (such period, the

-"1st Step-Up Period")

-10.00% per annum from and including January 31, 2022 to but excluding the Maturity Date (such period, the
+- 9.00% per annum from and including the Settlement Date to but excluding January 31, 2022 (such period, the "1st Step-Up Period") - 12.00% per annum from and including January 31, 2022 to but excluding January 31, 2025 (such period, the "2nd Step-Up Period") - 15.00% per annum from and including January 31, 2025 to but excluding the Maturity Date (such period, the "3rd Step-Up Period")

-"2nd Step-Up Period")

 If a Coupon Barrier Event occurs, no contingent coupon will be paid on the immediately following Contingent Coupon Payment Date.
 Contingent coupons will be calculated on a 30/360 basis from and including the Settlement Date to and excluding the earlier of the Early Redemption Date and the Maturity Date, as applicable.
+A Coupon Barrier Event will occur if on an Observation Date the closing level of any Underlying is less than its Coupon Barrier Level.